Types of coal

 Coal transportation costs can be significant

-Once coal is mined, it must be transported to where it will be consumed.
+Once coal is mined, it must be transported to consumers.
 Transportation costs add to the delivered price of coal.
 In some cases, like in long-distance shipments of Wyoming coal to power plants in the East, transportation costs can be more than the price of coal at the mine.

 Most coal is transported by train, barge, truck, or a combination of these modes.
 All of these transportation modes use diesel fuel.
-Increases in oil prices can significantly affect the cost of transportation and thereby affect the final delivered price of coal.
+Increases in oil prices can significantly affect the cost of transportation, which affects the final delivered price of coal.

-In 2013, the average sales price of coal at the mine was $37.24 per ton, and the average delivered price to the electric power sector was $45.21 per ton, resulting in an average transportation cost of $7.97 per ton, or 18% of the total delivered price.
+In 2014, the average sales price of coal at the mine was $34.83 per ton, and the average delivered coal price to the electric power sector was $45.66 per ton, resulting in an average transportation cost of $10.83 per ton, or about 24% of the total delivered price.

 Most coal is purchased for power plants

 About 93% of the coal consumed in the United States is used to generate electricity.
-In 2014, about 39% of total U.S. electricity generation was from coal.
-When based on the cost per million British thermal units (Btu), coal has been the least expensive fossil fuel used to generate electricity since 1976.
+In 2015, about 33% of total U.S. electricity generation was from coal.
+When based only on the cost per million British thermal units (Btu), coal has been the least expensive fossil fuel used to generate electricity since 1976.

 The price of coal can depend on the type of transaction